How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Measuring Chemical Space Coverage

 \subsubsection{Results and Discussion}

-Table \ref{tab:jnk3} lists the chemical space measures estimated for the molecules generated by models, and Figure \ref{fig:jnk3-curves} shows the dynamics of measures for MARS and its variants.
-Based on these results, we conclude the followings. \begin{inparaenum}[(1)] \item \textbf{ML-based models fail to explore a larger effectual area compared to databases}: Unexpectedly, we find the molecules obtained by virtual screening over databases span the largest area of the chemical space in terms of \textrm{\#Circles} when $t=0.75$.
-The most competitive model among the tested ones, MARS+\textrm{\#Circles}, explores only about half of the space comparing to virtual screening. \item \textbf{ML-based models like MARS tend to exploit locally instead of exploring globally}: For \textrm{\#Circles} $t=0.75$ and $t=0.80$, MARS variants fail to surpass virtual screening, whereas $t=0.70$ tells a different story.
-With a large $t$, \textrm{\#Circles} computes the coverage of global regions in the chemical space.
-The results suggest that ML-based models like MARS are more capable of local exploitation rather than global exploration. \item \textbf{Chemical space measures can encourage the model to explore}: By incorporating chemical space measures into the optimization objective of MARS, all measures are significantly improved during molecular generation. \item \textbf{Diversity should be avoided as a descriptor for exploration}: MARS and its three variants all converge quickly in \textrm{Diversity}, despite a large number of new molecules discovered.
+Table \ref{tab:jnk3} lists the chemical space measures estimated for the positive candidate compounds (\ie, $\text{JNK3}\ge0.5$, $\text{QED}\ge0.6$, and $\text{SA}\le4$) generated by models or from databases.
+Based on these results, we conclude the following. \begin{inparaenum}[(1)] \item \textbf{ML-based models fail to explore a larger effectual area compared to databases}: Unexpectedly, we find the molecules obtained by virtual screening over databases span the largest area of the chemical space in terms of \textrm{\#Circles} when $t=0.75$.
+The most competitive model among the tested ones, MARS+\textrm{\#Circles}, explores only about half of the space compared to virtual screening. \item \textbf{Chemical space measures can encourage the model to explore}: By incorporating chemical space measures into the optimization objective of MARS, all measures are significantly improved during molecular generation. \item \textbf{Diversity should be avoided as a descriptor for exploration}: During sampling, MARS and its variants all converge quickly in \textrm{Diversity} (Figure~\ref{fig:jnk3-curves}), despite a large number of new molecules discovered.
 Again, it suggests that the widely used \textrm{Diversity} is not suitable for measuring chemical space. \end{inparaenum}

-A few limitations of the measurement with \textrm{\#Circles} should be noted.
-First, the computation of \textrm{\#Circles} is combinatorial and the running time is exponential in theory.
-We implement a fast approximation by sacrificing accuracy.
-Second, the measuring results can be sensitive to the selection of the distant threshold $t$ (circle diameter).
-Different thresholds are investigated in Appendix \ref{app:random-subset}, and more sensitivity tests and hyper-parameter tuning strategies are needed for determining the optimal threshold.
-More details and findings on other chemical measures are provided in Appendix \ref{app:jnk3}.
+We want to stress that \textbf{the parameter $t$ of \textrm{\#Circles} has an interpretable meaning}.
+When $t$ is smaller, \textrm{\#Circles} tends to reflect the ``spread'' of molecules at a finer granularity.
+When $t$ is larger, the measure focuses more on the global picture.
+Therefore, we can intuitively characterize different molecular generation methods by examining \textrm{\#Circles} values with different thresholds $t$ as displayed in Figure~\ref{fig:ncirc-log}.

+From the results, we find MARS and JANUS present similar characteristics as they both have a relatively sharp decrease around $t=0.75$.
+This might be because both two models are based on sampling algorithms and tend to \emph{exploit locally} in the chemical space.
+In contrast, RationaleRL tends to \emph{explore globally} because it is designed to combine active fragments (rationales).